 - Setting practitioners should follow the graduated response for Herefordshire and plan appropriate support and intervention using the graduated approach to SEN support - assess, plan, do, review (see SEND Code of Practice 2014 and Herefordshire Early Years SEND graduated response)

 - With parental permission, practitioners can refer the child for inclusion support from your Early Years Improvement Advisor.
-Referral for Early Years inclusion support This is a downloadable form for completion offline.
+Child referral for Early Years inclusion support This is a downloadable form for completion offline.

 - With parental permission, it may be appropriate to contact the child's Health Visitor to share your concerns